Es'kia Mphahlele: Nigeria (1957–61)

-Mphahlele spent 20 years in exile.
-He spent four years in Nigeria with his family.
+Mphahlele spent 20 years in exile, of which he spent four years in Nigeria with his family.
 He wrote: "It was a fruitful experience.
 The people of Nigeria were generous.
 The condition of being an outsider was not burdensome.
 I had time to write and engage in the arts."
 He was working with the best in Nigerian; playwright, poet and novelist Wole Soyinka; poets Gabriel Okara and Mabel Segun; novelist Amos Tutuola; sculptor Ben Enwonwu; and painters Demas Nwoko and Uche Okeke, and so on.
 His visits to Ghana became frequent as each trip added more literary giants to his list of networks and colleagues.
 The University of Ghana would invite him to conduct extramural writers' workshops.
 That is where he met Kofi Awoonor (then George Awoonor Williams), playwright Efua Sutherland, poet Frank Kobina Parkes, musicologist Professor Kwabena Nketia, historian Dr J. B. Danquah, poet G. Adali-Mortty and sculptor Vincent Kofi.

 Mphahlele attended the first All-African Peoples' Conference organised by Kwame Nkrumah in Accra, Ghana, in December 1958.
 "Ghana was the only African country that had been freed from the European colonialism that had swept over the continent in the 19th century.
 Most of the countries represented at Accra were still colonies."
 Mphahlele recalls meeting with the late Patrick Duncan and Jordan Ngubane, who were representing the South African liberal view.
 It was at this conference that Mphahlele met Kenneth Kaunda, and listened to Frantz Fanon deliver a fiery speech against colonialism.
+Mphahlele writes further about his experience at the All-African Peoples' Conference in his Accra Conference Diary, a chapter in An African Treasury, a collection of articles, essays stories and poems by Black Africans compiled by Langston Hughes.

-Rebecca, his wife, returned to South Africa towards the end of 1959, to give birth to their last born, Chabi.
+Rebecca, his wife, returned to South Africa towards the end of 1959, to give birth to their last-born, Chabi.
 They returned in February 1960.
 They were in Nigeria when they heard about the Sharpeville Massacre.
 Mphahlele said: "Yes, Nigeria and Ghana gave Afrika back to me.
-We had just celebrated Ghana’s independence, and were three years ways from Nigeria’s."
+We had just celebrated Ghana’s independence, and were three years away from Nigeria's."